 Get Outside and Discover the Outdoor Recreation and Adventures of DeadwoodEvery season in Deadwood is full of legendary fun.
 Outdoor lovers will strike it rich in Deadwood, which is surrounded by the natural beauty of the Black Hills National Forest.
 Spring, summer and fall, you can hike, mountain bike or enjoy motorcycle rides on our scenic byways.
 Our lakes and streams are an angler’s paradise and our expansive trail system is ideal for walkers, runners, hikers and horseback riders.
 Bring your ATV or rent one and go off road on miles of motorized trails, just a few minutes from Historic Main Street.
 In the winter, Deadwood has just as much to offer.
-Located at the base of two Black Hills ski resorts, visitors can enjoy cross-country skiing, downhill skiing, snowboarding and tubing along with the great gaming and nightlife of Deadwood.
-The town is also on the trailhead of the highly rated, interconnected and groomed snowmobile trails of the Black Hills.
+The town is located only a few miles from Terry Peak Ski Resort, visitors can also enjoy cross-country skiing, downhill skiing, and snowboarding along with the great gaming and nightlife of Deadwood.
+The town is on the trailhead of the highly rated, interconnected and groomed snowmobile trails of the Black Hills.

 The George S. Mickelson Trail, in the heart of the beautiful Black Hills, was completed in September of 1998.

 At Gold Rush Ebike in Deadwood, we like to say we are bringing the Road Less Traveled Closer.

 Imagine your own, exclusive two- to six-acre recreational property, with easy access and an amazing view.